spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 * **Work out of the box.** The prompt should work right after installation without any additional configuration.
 Install it and use it.
 * **Be configurable.** It works without configuration, but if a configuration is needed, it provides an easy-to-use interface for customization.

-Please, keep this simple rules in mind while you're contributing to Spaceship.
+Please, keep these simple rules in mind while you're contributing to Spaceship.

 ## Setup